DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * I haven't put a whole lot of thought or research into what goes in and around my body during bathroom time.
 Seeing as things like soap, toothpaste, and deodorant touch sensitive parts of me every day, I should probably do some research.
 * Specifically within the bathroom I should cement my knowledge of hair and makeup products.
 These things can affect my confidence a lot during the day, and I'm currently blundering through them.
-* Should upgrade from plastic to glass for kitchen items like tupperware and pitchers.
+* Should upgrade from plastic to glass for kitchen items like Tupperware and pitchers.
+* Does the kind of soap I use for things like dishes and laundry matter?
+I feel like it might but don't know, so that needs researching.

 ## <a name="Everyday"></a> Everyday Carry - My Backpack